GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/README.md

     cd platform-engineering/reference-architectures/cloud_deploy_flow
     ```

+    *Note:* you can't use a repo inside an Organization, just use your personal account for this demo.

 2.  **Set Up Environment Variables or Variables File**: You can set the
     necessary variables either by exporting them as environment variables or by
     creating a `terraform.tfvars` file.
 Refer to `variables.tf` for more details
     on each variable.
 Ensure the values match your Google Cloud project and
     GitHub configuration.

+    For the repo-name and repo-owner here, use the repo you just cloned above.

     - **Option 1**: Set environment variables manually in your shell: